kuym/OpenLogicMicro/README.md

 ![Rear render](https://github.com/kuym/OpenLogicMicro/raw/master/BuildDocs/OpenLogicMicro-render-rear.png "Rear render")

 ## Bill of Materials

+OpenLogic Micro has a pretty simple BOM featuring all surface-mount parts.
+The total cost for the BOM is under **$18** in small quantities.
+If you acquire the Cypress FX2LP chip, the right crystal and micro-USB connector, the rest can virtually be built from junk-box SMD compoennts.

 	C1       100nF 10V 0402                       CAP-0402-MIN                           0402-MIN
 	C2       1uF 10V 0603                         CAP-0603-MIN                           0603-MIN